Ultramann/shifu/README.md

 (____/(_)  (_)(_____)(_)    (______)
 ```

-SHell Interface Function Utiltities, or shifu, is a set of utility functions to make creating a cli from a shell script simple.
-Shell scripts make gluing together functionality very easy and fairly portable.
-However, if you want to extend the functionality to have a cli like interface: have related but distinct entry points, nested subcommands, parse many command line options, or write and maintain documentation, shell languages can quickly turn from helpful glue to a messy kindergarden project: cute, but mostly useless.
-Shifu aims to address that problem and make creating a cli interface from a shell script declarative and mainable.
+SHell Interface Function Utilities, or shifu, is a set of utility functions to make creating a cli from a shell script simple.
+Shell scripts make gluing together functionality from different cli's very easy and fairly portable.
+However, if you want to extend the capabilities to have cli like features: related but distinct entry points, nested subcommands, parse many command line options, or write and maintain documentation; shell languages can quickly turn from helpful glue to a messy kindergarten project: cute, but mostly useless.
+Shifu aims to address that problem and make creating a cli from a shell script declarative and maintainable.

 Shifu has the following qualities:
-* POSIX compliance, aka compatibility many shells
+* POSIX compliance; aka, compatibility many shells
   * tested with: ksh, dash, bash, zsh
 * declarative argument parsing
 * subcommand dispatching